start planning early

 - Talk to your advisor, academic administrator, and upperclassmen in your department about how to fit an experience abroad into your academic plan

-- Attend information sessions for programs such as study abroad, MISTI country programs, and explore the program websites
+- Attend information sessions for programs such as study abroad, MISTI internship and teaching programs, and explore the program websites

 Narrow down your choices